iterative/dvc.org/content/docs/user-guide/contributing/docs.md

 ## Doc style guidelines (JavaScript and Markdown)

-Following rules are applied automatically by a pre-commit Git hook that is installed when `yarn` runs (see [dev env](#development-environment)).
+Some of the following rules are applied automatically by a pre-commit Git hook that is installed when `yarn` runs (see [dev env](#development-environment)).

 - No trailing white spaces are allowed.